MapcreatorIO/interactive/docs.md

 	 */
 	lowest: 2,
 	/**
-	 * All level object as described above
+	 * All level objects as described above
 	 */
 	levels: []
 }